jhanley634/dojo-blackboard/ReadMe.md

 That will create a venv virtual environment in your home directory, and run the app within that environment.
 Now it's available to your browser using a localhost URL.
+Another two targets you might care to try out are `make lint test`.

 Next step is to jump into the development [process](docs/).